golodash/docs/docs/2-Slices/28-RemoveBy/content.md

 Title: RemoveBy
 ---

-Removes all elements from slice that the passed function returns true on them and returns a slice of remaining elements and a slice of removed elements.
+Removes all elements from slice that the passed 'function' returns true on them and returns a slice of remaining elements and a slice of removed elements.
 The passed function will invoke with one argument.

 #- Inputs
 - slice `[]anything`
-- function `funcWithanythinInputandBollOutput`
+- function `func(interface{}) bool`

 **Note**: Passing invalid input causes panic.